pycontribs/python-vagrant/README.md

 ## Introduction

-Python-vagrant is a python module that provdes a thin wrapper around the `vagrant` command line executable, allowing programmatic control of Vagrant virtual machines (boxes).
+Python-vagrant is a python module that provides a _thin_ wrapper around the `vagrant` command line executable, allowing programmatic control of Vagrant virtual machines (boxes).
 This module is useful for:

 - Starting a Vagrant box (`up`).
 - Terminating a Vagrant box (`destroy`).
+- Halting a Vagrant box without destroying it (`halt`).
 - Querying the status of a box (`status`).
 - Getting ssh configuration information useful for SSHing into the box. (`host`, `port`, ...)
+- Running `vagrant` commands in a multi-VM environment (http://vagrantup.com/v1/docs/multivm.html) by using `vm_name` parameter.
 - Auto downloading of official boxes using init() .
 - Initializing the VM based on a named base box, using init().
-- Halting a VM without destroying it, using halt().
 - Using sandbox mode from the Sahara gem (https://github.com/jedi4ever/sahara).
 - Adding, Removing, and Listing boxes (`box add`, `box remove`, `box list`).
 - Provisioning - up() accepts no_provision and there is a provision() method.